mikemag/Mastermind/docs/Score_Ordinals.md

 However, certain kinds of GPU memory are quite limited, and parallelizing interesting gameplay algorithms on the GPU requires careful use of shared memory.
-Wasting half of it or more is unacceptable since it's on the order of 48-100KiB and ever thread in a block needs a portion.
+Wasting half of it or more is unacceptable since it's on the order of 48-100KiB and every thread in a block needs a portion.

 Some implementations may choose to use a sparse lookup table to translate scores to a dense range, and others employ (possibly large) switch statements.
-Neither of these are particularly good on the GPU either.
+Neither of these are particularly good on the GPU either due to warp divergence.

 ## Dense Packing

-To form a dense index for Mastermind scores, note first that all valid scores sum to the number of pins $p$, i.e.,
-$b + w = p$.
 Grouping scores by $b$, the number of scores with $b = 0$ is $p + 1$, with $b = 1$ is $p$, and with
 $b = 2$ is $p - 1$, and so on until $b = p$ with just a single score.

 At this point you may note that the score $b = p - 1$, $w = 1$, is not possible.
 That would say that all colors in the